roryp/stranglerfig/README.md

    }
    ```

 With this example, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

-## Reference App Demo

 To see a practical example of the Strangler Pattern with feature flags, in action, we have built a reference application that demonstrates feature toggling and gradual migration of a legacy system to a modern architecture.

 After you deploy the reference app (using `azd up`), the application is automatically set up to use the new email service.
 The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
 These requests are then handled by the `email-processor` container app.
 This setting is stored in Azure App Configuration.

 ![edit-application-setting](./docs/edit-application-setting.png)